Skip to Main Content

 Car insurance after an accident in Louisville

 An at-fault accident can also increase your car insurance rates.
 When a driver has an accident, insurance companies rate the increased risk of them having another accident in the future.
-On average, drivers pay $3,873 per year for car insurance in Kentucky with an at-fault accident on their driving history.
-Drivers in Louisville pay 17 percent more at $4,526 per year after having an at-fault accident.
+On average, drivers in Louisville pay $4,658 per year for car insurance with an at-fault accident on their driving history.
+That’s approximately 38 percent more than the city average for drivers without accidents.

 Kentucky Farm Bureau